rust-mobile/ndk/cargo-apk/README.md

 apk_name = "myapp"

 # `default` (or unspecified) - Debug symbols, if they exist, are not treated
-#                              specially
+#                              specially.
 #
 # `strip`                    - Debug symbols are stripped from the shared
-#                              libraries before being copied into the APK
+#                              libraries before being copied into the APK.
 #
 # `split`                    - Functions the same as strip, except the debug
 #                              symbols are written to the apk output directory